linuxserver/docker-tt-rss/README.md

 **The default username and password after initial configuration is admin/password**

 ## Power users
-The container can configure itself using environment variables, the gaurd for this logic to run is if the variable `DB_TYPE` is set.
+The container can configure itself using environment variables, the guard for this logic to run is if the variable `DB_TYPE` is set.
 The most common variables to set are a URL for the application and a database endpoint.
 IE:
 * -e DB_TYPE=mysql
 * -e DB_HOST=host
 * -e DB_USER=user